 For intraday traders, the MACD helps identify changes in the strength, direction, momentum, and duration of a trend.
 When the MACD line crosses above the signal line, it indicates a bullish signal, suggesting that it might be a good time to buy.
 Conversely, when the MACD line crosses below the signal line, it indicates a bearish signal, suggesting it might be a good time to sell.
 The MACD is particularly useful in trending markets and helps traders spot potential entry and exit points based on momentum shifts.

-The Parabolic SAR (Stop and Reverse) is a technical indicator used to identify the direction of an asset's momentum and potential reversal points.
+The Parabolic SAR (Stop and Reverse) is one of the best indicators for intraday used to identify the direction of an asset's momentum and potential reversal points.
 It appears as a series of dots above or below the price chart: dots below indicate an uptrend, while dots above indicate a downtrend.
 As the trend continues, the dots move closer to the price, signalling a potential reversal when they cross over.

 Intraday traders use the Parabolic SAR to set trailing stop-loss orders.
 This method allows them to lock in profits as the price moves favourably, with the stop-loss level adjusting dynamically.
 The Parabolic SAR is especially useful in trending markets, helping traders stay in profitable trades longer and exit at optimal points.